 PIA adopts and complies with Group-wide Operating Standards where relevant, which provide supporting detail to the higher level risk policies and provide more guidance on minimum standards for certain key practices and procedures.
-They define the minimum requirements for compliance with Solvency II regulations which in some areas are highly prescriptive.
+In many cases, they define the minimum requirements for compliance with Solvency II regulations which in some areas are highly prescriptive.